pgspider/sqlite_fdw/README.md

 - For `sum` function of SQLite, output of `sum(bigint)` is `integer` value.
 If input values are big, the overflow error may occurs on SQLite because it overflow within the range of signed 64bit.
 For PostgreSQL, it can calculate as over the precision of `bigint`, so overflow does not occur.
 - SQLite promises to preserve the 15 most significant digits of a floating point value.
 The big value which exceed 15 most significant digits may become different value after inserted.
 - SQLite does not support `numeric` type as PostgreSQL.
 Therefore, it does not allow to store numbers with too high precision and scale.
 Error out of range occurs.
 - SQLite does not support special values for IEEE 754-2008 numbers such as `NaN`, `+Infinity` and `-Infinity` in SQL expressions with numeric context.
 Also SQLite can not store this values with `real` [affinity](https://www.sqlite.org/datatype3.html).
 In opposite to SQLite, PostgreSQL can store special values in columns belongs to `real` datatype family such as `float` or `double precision` and use arithmetic comparation for this values.
 In oppose to PostgreSQL, SQLite stores `NaN`, `+Infinity` and `-Infinity` as a text values.
 Also conditions with special literals (such as ` n < '+Infinity'` or ` m > '-Infinity'` ) isn't numeric conditions in SQLite and gives unexpected result after pushdowning in oppose to internal PostgreSQL calculations.
 During `INSERT INTO ...
-SELECT` or in `WHERE` conditions `sqlite_fdw` uses given by PostgreSQL standard case sensetive literals **only** in follow forms: `NaN`, `-Infinity`, `Infinity`, not original strings from `WHERE` condition. *This can caused selecting issues*.
+SELECT` or in `WHERE` conditions `sqlite_fdw` uses given by PostgreSQL standard case sensitive literals **only** in follow forms: `NaN`, `-Infinity`, `Infinity`, not original strings from `WHERE` condition. *This can caused selecting issues*.

 ### Boolean values
 - `sqlite_fdw` boolean values support exists only for `bool` columns in foreign table.
 SQLite documentation recommends to store boolean as value with `integer` [affinity](https://www.sqlite.org/datatype3.html). `NULL` isn't converted, 1 converted to `true`, all other `NOT NULL` values converted to `false`.
 During `SELECT ...
 WHERE condition_column` condition converted only to `condition_column`.